 Camp Cody, regarded by Scouts and Scouters as “The Best Backwoods Camp in the Sierra”, is an off-the-grid Scout camp owned and operated by Troop 1.
 Scouts can earn merit badges, explore the outdoors, and learn leadership and teamwork skills in an incredible setting at 7250′.
-With no roads into camp and no electricity, Camp Cody provides an authentic week of backwoods camping that Scouts have enjoyed for over 85 years.
+With no roads into camp and no electricity, Camp Cody provides an authentic week of backwoods camping that Scouts have enjoyed since 1937.

 The camp is led by an older Scout called the Junior Camp Director, who works with a team of a dozen other older Scouts called Junior Officers, and together they collectively deliver the camp’s daily program.
 While adult staff members are always present to teach merit badge classes and ensure safety, it is the Scouts who have the chance to lead and be led, regardless of age.
 It’s a memorable Scouting experience that’s safe, fun, and unlike any other camp in the Golden Empire Council.